goldjunge91/drive_arduino/src/mecabridge_hardware/config/README.md

 ## Integration with Existing Systems

-The TB6612 hardware interface is designed to be compatible with:
+The mecabridge hardware interface is designed to be compatible with:
 - Standard ros2_control controllers
 - Existing launch files and configurations
 - Navigation stack (nav2)